jung1230/Ariel_Auto_Invoice_Checker/README.md

 6. Browse to select the compiled main.exe file.

+7. Edit your action and set the "Start in (optional)" field to the directory containing your main.exe.
+For example: C:\Users\xxx\auto-invoice-checker\dist

-7. Finish and test the task.
+8. Finish and test the task.

 Your script will now run automatically every day and send the report via email.